warrenshea/notes/dev.es6-foreveryone!.online-course.md

     ```

     ```javascript
-    //OR this, where tax and tip have defaults, but can be overrided by the function function calculateBill(total, tax = 0.13, tip = 0.15){
+    //OR this, where tax and tip have defaults, but can be overridden by the function function calculateBill(total, tax = 0.13, tip = 0.15){
       return total + (total * tax) + (total * tip);
     }